Financial Planning for SaaS Business Plan: Introduction

 4) Cost Structure Plan: Headcount and Operating Expenses

 Most SaaS costs are people costs.
-Your plan needs to forecast headcount growth intentionally—not reactively.
+Your plan needs to forecast headcount growth intentionally—not reactively, with a clear hiring plan.

 Key cost areas: